 The European Commission's decision was based on systematic reviews of epidemiological studies, occupational exposure data, and medical evidence accumulated over decades.[10]

 Laryngeal Cancer and Asbestos: Studies of workers in high-exposure occupations (construction, shipyards, brake manufacturing) consistently show laryngeal cancer rates 2-3 times higher than the general population.
-The biologic mechanism is understood: inhaled asbestos fibers lodge in the larynx and trigger chronic inflammation and malignant transformation.
+The biologic mechanism is understood: inhaled mineral fibers lodge in the larynx and trigger chronic inflammation and malignant transformation.

 Pleural Plaques as an Exposure Marker: Decades of research establish that pleural plaques are a specific and sensitive marker of asbestos exposure.
-Workers with pleural plaques on imaging have reliably had significant occupational exposure and carry elevated risk for future asbestos diseases.
+Workers with pleural plaques on imaging have reliably had significant occupational exposure and carry elevated risk for future fiber-related diseases.

 How Does This Affect Current and Future Case Timelines?